wearecodets/phase-two/week-one/readme.md

 ## :pencil2:  **Homework Exercises**

 [Accept your homework here]() and follow the instruction in the repo.
-Remember to participate in the code review session next Thursday.
+Remember to participate in the online code review session next Thursday.